About the Online Certificate in Global and Regional Studies

 - Executive Director of the Online Learning Initiative

 Careers related to Global and Regional Studies

-Understanding and being able to analyze global effects is central to many career areas, from marketing and product development to finance and technology, trade and engagement with larger markets, education, and government.
+Understanding and being able to analyze global effects and how it affects economic development and the global political economy is central to many career areas, from marketing and product development to finance and technology, trade and engagement with larger markets, education, and government.